ory/kratos/docs/docs/contributing.md

 that you'll be politely asked to change something.
 We appreciate any sort of contributions, and don't want a wall of rules to get in the way of that.

-That said, if you want to ensure that a pull request is likely to be merged, talk to us!
+If you want to ensure that a pull request is likely to be merged, talk to us!
 You can find out our thoughts and ensure that your contribution won't clash or be obviated by Ory Kratos's normal direction.
 A great way to do this is via [Ory Kratos Discussions](https://github.com/ory/kratos/discussions)